andre-davcev/angular-fantasia/README.md

 # Fantasia

 This is my personal sandbox project which you can find at [andredavcev.com](https://andredavcev.com/).
 Fantasia comes from one of my favorite movies as a kid [The Neverending Story](<https://en.wikipedia.org/wiki/The_NeverEnding_Story_(film)>).
-Right now the site is a skeleton for all of my interests.
 Over the years this project should evolve and become my creative outlet.
-Since my life is pretty busy, don't expect regular updates.

 ## Technology Stack

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) using [Nrwl Nx](https://nrwl.io/nx).
 Every push to the master branch triggers continuous integration using [Circle CI](https://circleci.com/).
-This Angular application is currently on version 9+ and utilizes various TypeScript libraries.
+This Angular application is currently on version 14 and utilizes various TypeScript libraries.
 [RxJS](https://rxjs-dev.firebaseapp.com/) is used extensively throughout the code and am using [NGXS](https://ngxs.gitbook.io/ngxs) for state management.

 ## Quick Start & Documentation